ITSpecialist111/HASS-AI-Orchestrator/ai-visual-dashboard/README.md

 # AI Visual Dashboard

-This is a standalone module for the AI Orchestrator to generate dynamic, visually rich Home Assistant dashboards using LLMs.
+This is the visualization engine for the **AI Orchestrator**, responsible for generating dynamic, visually rich Home Assistant dashboards using LLMs.
+While integrated into the main orchestrator, it can also be tested as a standalone module.

 ## Features
 - **Dynamic Visualization**: Uses LLMs (Local or Cloud) to transform raw HA entity data into a beautiful HTML/Tailwind dashboard.